mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 router_options=developer
 ```

-It should be noted that both a user and a developer version of the debugcli may be defined within the same instance of MaxScale, however they must be defined as two distinct services, each with a distinct listener.
+It should be noted that both `user` and `developer` instances of debugcli may be defined within the same instance of MaxScale, however they must be defined as two distinct services, each with a distinct listener.

 ```
 [Debug Service]